SAP/cf-nodejs-logging-support/docs/configuration/fields.md

 ## Write a JSON file and declare fields configuration

-Make sure to declare the configuration of your fields as a list in the property `"fields"`.
+Make sure to declare the configuration of your fields as a list in the property `fields`.

 Example: